-BMO has had common share buyback programs in place in each of the last three years.
-Our most recent program is scheduled to expire in September 2007.
+BMO has had common share buyback programs in place in each of the last three years and prior thereto.
+Our most recent program is scheduled to expire in September 2008.

-For additional information regarding the general development of BMO's business and our strategies for the upcoming year, see pages 27 and 42 to 57 of the 2006 Annual Report of Bank of Montreal, which pages are incorporated herein by reference.
+For additional information regarding the general development of BMO's business and our strategies for the upcoming year, see pages 27 and 42 to 56 of the 2007 Annual Report, which pages are incorporated herein by reference.